NathanielRobson/Financial-Portfolio-Manager-Java/MVP Product/MVP Team Effort Log/TeamEffortLog.md

 ### Sprint 6 (University Week 8):
 This week was the MVP product demonstration, Unfortunately I was absent but caught up through gitlab and jira and worked from home on - https://cseejira.essex.ac.uk/browse/CE291T3-10
-*Repeat for each team member, i.e. with more subheadings "Sprint1, Sprint2, ...
-Sprint N"*